The Breeze (New Zealand radio station): Nelson

-Local Programming: Breakfast presented by Blair Kiddey

 Marlborough

 In January 2008 RadioWorks purchased Marlborough Media, which operated two local stations Sounds FM and Easy FM.
 Later in 2008 Easy FM was rebranded as The Breeze broadcasting on 96.1 MHz.

 Christchurch

 This station was originally Canterbury's Lite 94.5 FM.
-It was relaunched as The Breeze in 2004 when RadioWorks rebranded all their Easy Listening stations.
-Programming on this station is local between 6 am and 3 pm including weekends.
+It was relaunched as The Breeze in 2004 when RadioWorks rebranded all their easy listening stations.

-Local Programming: Breakfast presented by Dave "Fitzy" Fitzgerald & Hilary Muir and the workday show is presented by Sarah van der Kley.
+As of 31 March 2023, The Breeze Christchurch broadcasts on 94.5 MHz and 738 kHz (replacing the now-defunct Today FM) and to Lyttelton on 100.5 MHz.

 South Canterbury

 MediaWorks purchased Timaru radio station Port FM in April 2018 with Port FM being rebranded as More FM shortly after.
 Before this acquisition, MediaWorks had operated many of their network stations in the South Canterbury and West Coast of the South Island under a franchise agreement with Port FM.
 Following the sale of Port FM The Breeze was started in Timaru on 89.9FM and 92.3FM and the local breakfast announcer from Port FM was moved to The Breeze South Canterbury.

-Local Programming: Breakfast presented by OJ Jackson.
+Gareth Lischner hosts the local breakfast show.

 Dunedin

 The Breeze began in Dunedin at 7pm on 3 December 2004 a week after the frequency's former 98 More FM switched to 97.4 MHz.
-Initially, the program was a simulcast of The Breeze Christchurch.
+Initially, the programme was a simulcast of The Breeze Christchurch.
 In April 2007 Tracy Chambers (the daytime announcer) was moved to the breakfast show to present a local breakfast.
 In October 2021 The Breeze Breakfast show with Damian & Hannah is simulcast to Radio Dunedin due to Owen Rooney's departure on 1 October 2021.

-Local Programming: Breakfast presented by Damian Newell and Hannah Wilkins

 Queenstown

 Radioworks purchased Queenstown radio station Q92FM in March 2006 and later rebranded the station as Q92 The Breeze.
 Originally Q92FM played Adult Contemporary Music but was changed to the Easy Listening format used by The Breeze when the station was rebranded.
 Q92 The Breeze could also be heard in Wanaka on 96.8 MHz and previously in Central Otago (however Central Otago now takes the networked The Breeze).
 In late 2009 the station traded places on the FM dial with 99.2 More FM with the More FM station becoming Q92 99.4 More FM (the 99.4 MHz frequency is for Wanaka).
 At the same time the local breakfast show that was on The Breeze in Queenstown was moved to More FM with The Breeze in Queenstown now running networked shows at all times.
 Q92FM was purchased by Australian radio mogul Kevin Blyton in November 1992 and was later sold.